BogdanTarus/solubility/README.md

 ### Build the molecular fingerprint as SMILES

-The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at room temperature and neutral pH.
+The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.

 ## Decide on the deep learning model